How to always make the right choice

 Imagine how this may affect your business.
-I wouldn’t say that’s the best move.
-The good news is that you can actually train your brain to take into account your current circumstances only.
-Meaning, it doesn’t open the drawer but uses what’s on the desk only.
+I wouldn’t say that’s always for the best.
+The good news is that you can actually train your brain to solely take into account your current circumstances.
+Meaning, it doesn’t open the drawer but uses just what’s on the desk.

 The opportunities checklist

 Presented in Harvard Business Review, the opportunities checklist assists you in making a decision by ranking five key factors:

 - Your talents: does this opportunity will allow you to demonstrate your unique skills?

 - Benefits: is this opportunity worth the investment and does it align with your values?

 - Development: will it help you grow and learn?